James-Ashley/sentiment_analysis/README.md

-# sentiment-analysis: Sentiment Analysis of US English News Headlines on Immigration
+# Sentiment Analysis of US English News Headlines on Immigration

 Version 1.0.0